• Home

 • Divide evenly between 2 cake pans and bake on center rack for 35 minutes or until cakes spring back when touched.
 Allow the cakes to cool on a rack for about 15 minutes, then carefully invert and let cool completely.

 • To make the frosting, combine the softened butter, half of the sugar and the cocoa powder in a large mixing bowl.
 Stir until mixed, it will be thick and pasty.
-Stir in the vanilla, then continue adding the sugar, stirring until it’s very thick.
-Add the buttermilk and stir, then continue adding milk and stirring, scraping bowl often, until it’s slightly creamy.
-Now begin beating, adding more milk as necessary, until it is smooth and creamy.
+Stir in the vanilla and about half the buttermilk, the continue adding sugar gradually, alternating with remaining buttermilk, and beating until smooth and creamy.
+You can stop at 3 ½ cups of sugar total or use it all.

 • Level the cake if you need to (though this one bakes up fairly evenly), then spread cakes with frosting and stack.